How Can I Prevent My Dog From Getting Overly Excited When Guests Arrive?

-I’m looking forward to hosting a dinner soon.
-However, I’m a little concerned about the greeting behavior of my high-spirited pups, who tend to bark, jump, lick, and generally carry on when someone new comes through the door.
-Most of my friends and family are dog-friendly and don’t mind the fuss, but a few just don’t like dogs all that much, which I completely understand.
-In the past, I've tried redirection, keeping the dogs confined in another room (this works for the greeting issue, but not the barking), and having a dedicated dog person monitor the dogs.
+I’m hosting a dinner soon but I’m a little concerned about my dogs’ bad manners.
+They are pretty high-spirited pups, who tend to bark at, jump on, and lick anyone who walks through the door.
+Most of my friends love dogs, but not all.
+In the past, I've tried redirection, keeping the dogs confined in another room (this curbs the jumping and licking, not the barking), and having a dedicated dog person monitor the dogs.
 Do you have any other tips?

 Having guests is a real challenge for people with friendly, exuberant dogs.
 The good news is there are a lot of ways to ease the social awkwardness when enthusiastic dogs collide (sometimes literally) with humans.
 You’re definitely on the right track with your plans to manage the situation.
 The smallest details can make a big difference, so by tweaking what you’re already doing and adding some new tactics, we can develop an approach that will help your dogs be their best selves.
 Here are some ways to tone down your dog's overly excited greeting style:

 Redirect Your Dog With An Irresistible Item